 The frightful Halloween monsters from Crafty Morning couldn’t be easier to make and will keep the kids nice and busy.
 Once you’ve collected the perfect stones outside, gather together some acrylic paint, googly eyes, a hot glue gun and a black sharpie.
 Add them to your garden or front yard for a spooky and colorful display to delight (or frighten) the neighbors.

 For some easy, inexpensive Halloween decorations, we recommend checking out One Little Project for tips on making a festive Halloween garland.

 An easy Halloween craft for younger tots, simply gather up your colorful construction paper and get to work on gluing and cutting out your creepy characters.
 Mama Debbie even provides a printable template to make your garlands.
 Overall, this is an easy project that’s sure to bring a festive pop of color to your home (or porch) on Halloween!

 If you’ve got a tot who spooks easily at the mere thought of going to the local haunted house (we do too, we won’t lie), consider making your own, like the one shown on Alpha Mom.

 A fun, non-scary alternative to the ordinary haunted house, this charming playhouse project requires cardboard, painting materials, duct tape and a box cutter (for adult use).
-Be sure to visit Alpha Mom for the full scoop; she's got a fantastic pictorial on how they created their own haunted house from start to finish and tips on finding inexpensive supplies.
-Overall, a crafty fun idea for some super scare-free, Halloween fun!
+Be sure to visit Alpha Mom for the full scoop.
+She’s got a fantastic pictorial on how they created their own haunted house from start to finish, plus tips on finding inexpensive supplies.
+Overall, a crafty Halloween idea for some super scare-free fun.

 An adorably creative snail from Alpha Mom uses two different kinds of gourds to make a festively fun garden decoration.